dallen014/queuerious_detector/README.md

     - Reports are stored under reports/

 # Project Report + Poster
-The project report can be found at: https://toobrightideas.medium.com/querious-detector-using-ai-to-assist-with-support-queue-ticket-assignment-98c4dbc08e21
+The project report can be found at:[Queuerious Detector: Using AI to Assist with Support Queue Ticket Assignment](https://toobrightideas.medium.com/querious-detector-using-ai-to-assist-with-support-queue-ticket-assignment-98c4dbc08e21)

 The project poster can be found at: https://drive.google.com/file/d/1ocw1dFYbfPDnF-3UuoxvRmwP2QtKVx-n/view?usp=sharing